 In all fights, each round can be no longer than five minutes and there’s a one-minute rest period for fighters between rounds.

 Cage – An Octagon cage is used by the UFC as their stage.
-The eight-sided enclosure has a diameter of 30ft and surrounded by with a 6ft high fence.
+The eight-sided enclosure has a diameter of 30ft and is surrounded by with a 6ft high fence.
 This is where the fighters will enter upon the start of the match and also take the rest period between rounds.

 Match Outcome – There are many actions that will result in either a Win, Loss or No Contest.
 Matches may end via: